 Making Smart Use of Telematics

 The use of telematics is vital to increasing employee and public safety.
-In-cab coaching, alerts, and reporting of hard acceleration, braking, and excessive speeding are used as part of the PG&E Motor Vehicle Safety Program.
+In-cab coaching, alerts, and reporting of hard acceleration, braking, and excessive speeding are several elements that are incorporated into PG&E’s Motor Vehicle Safety Program.
 In addition to this, the utility is now branching into asset tracking for off-road and construction equipment to reduce the amount of time locating equipment for maintenance purposes.